-3 CHALLENGES WITH REMOTE COLLABORATION
+3 CHALLENGES WITH IMPROVING REMOTE TEAM COLLABORATION

 There are a ton of perks when you have a remote team– access to talent worldwide, increased savings, and improved productivity, to name a few – but it does have its issues and challenges.
 Here are just three of them: